- Find an idea that excites you: You’ll be investing lots of time and effort into your business.

 Proofreader: With an attention to detail and some excellent grammar skills, you can offer proofreading services to students, individuals, and professionals.
 Think about marketing your services to people submitting job applications, students whose papers need a final proofread, or business owners who want to make sure their content is error-free.

 Graphic Design: If you have graphic design skills, you can create all sorts of different graphic design businesses.
-You can offer Photoshop work to photographers, create custom portraits, design logos, create your own custom designs for products, and more.
+You can offer Photoshop work to photographers (or invest in a camera and create original work), create custom portraits, design logos, create your own custom designs for products, and more.

 Art lessons: You can put your artistic talents to use as an art teacher.
 You could provide art lessons through Zoom, create your own art courses, or see if your local recreation center would hire you to teach a series of classes.